-I studied Québécois French at Université Laval in Québec City for 5 weeks in the summer of 2003.
+I studied Québécois French at Université Laval in Québec City for the summer of 2003.
 I completed my Master's degree in Linguistics with a specialization in Teaching English as a Second Language at Oakland University in Rochester, Michigan, in 2007.
 I was the Graduate Assistant for the Linguistics Department in 2005-2006 as well as an ESL instructor in the Intensive English Program.

 After moving to France in late 2006, I worked as an English Language Assistant in Annecy and Cluses until 2008.
 I was an English lecturer at the Université de Savoie in Chambéry from 2008 to 2010.
 I am the author of the new edition of the Say It in French phrasebook and Great French Short Stories of the Twentieth Century: A Dual-Language Book from Dover Publications as well as my self-published French Language Tutorial.